Kempten

 Kempten (/de/; Kempte /swg/) is the largest town of Allgäu, in Swabia, Bavaria, Germany.
 The population was about 68,000 in 2016.
 The area was possibly settled originally by Celts, but was later taken over by the Romans, who called the town Cambodunum.
-Kempten is the oldest urban settlement (town) in Germany.
+Kempten is one of the oldest urban settlements (town) in Germany.

 History

 Pre-Roman

 The Greek geographer Strabo mentions in 50 BC a town of the Celtic Estiones named Kambodunon.
 This is considered the oldest written reference of any German city.
 So far no archaeological evidence could be found that this Celtic settlement really existed.

 Roman era

 In 15 BC Roman troops led by Nero Claudius Drusus and his brother Tiberius conquered and destroyed the existing Celtic settlement.

 In the following years the city, whose name was Latinized as Cambodunum, was rebuilt on a classical Roman city plan with baths, forum and temples.
 Initially in wood, the city was later rebuilt in stone after a devastating fire that destroyed almost the entire city in the year 69 AD.
 The city possibly served as provincial capital of Raetia during the first century before Augsburg took over this role.
 Extensive archaeological excavations at the end of the 19th century and again during the 1950s at what were then the outskirts of Kempten unearthed the extensive structural foundations.

 The city was again destroyed in 233 AD by the Alemanni, a Suebic tribe.
 The original site of Cambodunum was then abandoned and the settlement moved to a strategically safer location on the Burghalde hill overlooking the river Iller.

 In the middle of the 5th century the last Roman troops had left the area and the city was entirely taken over by the Alemanni.